-The Inverter output frequency shall be controlled by an oscillator internal to the UPS module logic.
+The inverter output frequency shall be controlled by an oscillator internal to the UPS module logic.
 It shall be capable of synchronizing to an external reference (e.g. the bypass source) or operating asynchronously.
 A message located on the touch screen shall identify the loss of synchronization.
-Synchronization shall be continuously maintained at 60 Hz +/- 0.01% for the duration of loss of the external reference.
-The Inverter output frequency shall not vary during steady state or transient operation due to the following conditions:
+Synchronization shall be maintained continuously at 60 Hz +/- 0.01% for the duration of the loss of external reference.
+The inverter output frequency shall not vary during steady state or transient operation due to the following conditions: